 - Engage in community action on environmental issues

 - Strengthen the connection between spiritual practice and Earth consciousness

 In September 2015, we moved into our new facility on Lewes Georgetown Highway in Lewes.
 We converted an existing home into office and meeting space, classrooms, and a Gathering Area.
 We also added a 3,000 square foot sanctuary where we hold our Sunday services as well as other events.
 Throughout the construction planning, our goal was to make the building as energy efficient as possible.

 New Building Energy Features

-• High SEER, ground-sourced heat pumps & programmable thermostats
+- High SEER heat pumps and programmable thermostats

 Joining Delaware Interfaith Power and Light